🪰515,480 violations tracked across 67 Florida counties

 Pay attention to critical violations

 A restaurant with repeated critical violations — especially temperature abuse or handwashing issues — deserves more scrutiny than one with minor paperwork problems.
+Critical violations carry the heaviest weight in our scoring (3 points each) for exactly this reason.

 Use it as one factor